 Kitchen cabinets consist of many different materials; particle board, MDF, plywood, and solid wood are the most common.
 All of these woods have very different characteristics, so it's important to know what you are buying and to be educated on the different types of materials.

+Cabinets.com kitchen cabinets are constructed using many pieces of solid wood and wood veneers.
 Graining differences, as well as normal color change can be expected.
 Wood species in all finishes will exhibit color change when exposed to different types of light.
-Color differences in wood are caused by variations in minerals found in the soil in which the tree was grown and the absorption of these minerals.

 Learn the characteristics and differences of painted, stained, and glazed kitchen cabinets.